Required Annual Documents

 Assignment of duties

-These comments notwithstanding, current processes and requirements for the assignment of duties for in-scope faculty remain in place, subject to the Dean’s ongoing approval.
+Strictly speaking, assignment of duties applies only to employed faculty, while academic duties/deliverables are negotiated with other CoM faculty.
+Current processes, requirements and timelines for the annual assignment of duties for in-scope faculty remain in place, subject to the dean’s ongoing approval.
 Principles of accountability remain firm and unchanged, irrespective of any future procedural amendments.
 There is an expectation that department heads shall be able to provide to the dean, on request, accurate summaries of individual and group academic services provided so that they can be compared to the services agreed upon and funded through contractual, stipendiary or employment arrangements.

 Salary review procedures